hyperhq/docs.hyper.sh-hyper/Reference/CLI/create.md

               --label-file=[]                 Read in a line delimited file of labels --link=[]                       Add link to another container
-              --name                          Assign a name to the container -P, --publish-all               Publish all exposed ports
+              --name                          Assign a name to the container --noauto-volume                 Do not create volumes specified in image -P, --publish-all               Publish all exposed ports
               -p, --publish=[]                Publish a container's port(s)
               --restart=no                    Restart policy to apply when a container exits